The Importance of Recycling e-Waste for the Environment

 - Edinburgh North Resource Recovery Centre

-At Just Skips, we’re committed to reducing our carbon footprint so this means that our disposal services focus on sustainability and recycling – not just getting rid of your rubbish.
-Similar to the e waste recycling process, we take the waste we collect from your skip bins to a licensed waste sorting facility where anything useful will be recovered for reuse.
+At Just Skips, the importance of recycling e-waste is something we are passionate about.
+We’re committed to reducing our carbon footprint so this means that our disposal services focus on sustainability and recycling – not just getting rid of your rubbish.
+Similar to the e-waste recycling process, we take the waste we collect from your skip bins to a licensed waste sorting facility where anything useful will be recovered for reuse.
 Only then are the non-reusable materials sent to landfills.